saurabytes/MonarchMoneyTrendReport/README.md

 * **Reports / Accounts** - Summarize your Account balances (Beginning of Month to Currret), sort and export.

-* Ability to show "Actual YTD" and "Projected" totals in **Budget / Forecast / Monthly**

 * Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_

 * Save and restore unlimited filters and other report options on **Reports / Datasets**